Observation of Nagaoka Polarons in a Fermi-Hubbard Quantum Simulator: Ferromagnetic Transition at Finite Doping

 The existence of Nagaoka polarons raises questions about their role in a possible ferromagnetic phase transition when dopant density is increased and polarons start to overlap (Fig~\ref{fig:spin}a).
 An analogous mechanism has been pointed out theoretically in disordered magnetic semiconductors, where a ferromagnetic transition occurs through the percolation of localized ferromagnetic bubbles as temperature is decreased \cite{kaminski_polaron_2002}.

-In our experiment, the sign of the two-point spin correlation function between nearest-neighbors $C_\text{ss}$ (Methods~\ref{subsec:correlators}) is suggestive of the ferromagnetic or antiferromagnetic nature of the system at equilibrium.
-In Fig.~\ref{fig:spin}b we plot $C_\text{ss}$ as a function of doping at several interaction strengths in the temperature range $T/t=\TDSxiii-\TDSxi$ (Methods, Table~\ref{tab:mega_dataset}).
+In our experiment, the sign of the two-point spin correlation function between nearest-neighbors is suggestive of the ferromagnetic or antiferromagnetic nature of the system at equilibrium.
+In Fig.~\ref{fig:spin}b we plot the normalized two-point correlator

+$C_\text{ss}$.
+This correlator is measured as a function of doping at several interaction strengths in the temperature range $T/t=\TDSxiii-\TDSxi$ (Methods, Table~\ref{tab:mega_dataset}).
 At half-filling ($\delta = 0$), superexchange interactions lead to an antiferromagnetic state ($C_\text{ss}<0$).
 Upon particle doping ($\delta>0$), however, this negative correlation is rapidly suppressed up to a critical doping $\delta_{\text{FM}}$ where it turns positive, consistent with a scenario in which the proliferation of Nagaoka polarons drives a ferromagnetic transition.
 Conversely, upon hole doping ($\delta<0$), $C_\text{ss}$ becomes even more negative than at half-filling, consistent with Haerter-Shastry polarons enhancing antiferromagnetism relative to the local moment~\cite{sposetti_classical_2014}.
 Neither of these trends is present in the equivalent correlator in the square lattice at comparable or larger interaction strengths, plotted in Fig~\ref{fig:spin}c.
 The latter quantity depends only weakly on doping, consistent with magnetism controlled mainly by the density of moments (that is, $\langle S^z S^z \rangle \propto (1-|\delta|)^2$), in contrast to the kinetic magnetism evident in the triangular lattice.